SonyCSLParis/web-services/README.md

        * For the Google Knowledge Graph API: https://developers.google.com/knowledge-graph/how-tos/authorizing

-Once you obtained them, you need to copy paste them in the api_keys.lisp file that you can find in the main directory and save your edits.
+Once you obtained them, you need to copy-paste them in the api_keys.lisp file that you can find in the main directory and save your edits.

 ### Getting Started